uTensor/utensor-helloworld/docs/blog.md

 - `RomTensor`: a type of tensor class that represent data in the read-only region of the device, e.g. flash memory.
 It takes a pointer to read-only memory, `arr_input_image`, defined in the [input_image.h](https://github.com/uTensor/utensor-helloworld/blob/0165cfe51b3ae08de26d0bb189f53942414abfe3/input_image.h#L2).
 - `RamTensor`: a tensor class that represents data in RAM.

+For more details on tensors, please check out the [TensorInterface](https://github.com/uTensor/uTensor/blob/d0a285a9ef03c419b80ccf364bda31e225aec1a1/src/uTensor/core/tensorBase.hpp#L36-L57).

 ### Setting Up Data
 The tensor values can be read and written by specifying the indexi and data type: